up-csi/rfc-modules/src/rfc/rfc-00.typ

 - The preamble shall comprise the first page of an RFC

-- The preamble shall be made up of the following elements:
+- The preamble shall be made up of the following elements, in order:

 ==== Title